How to Prevent Data Loss on NAS Thecus N4510U PRO and Recover Deleted Files: Tips and Tricks

 In summary, the network throughput or bandwidth capacity of a NAS device like Thecus N4510U PRO directly impacts the speed of data transfer, the number of concurrent users it can handle, streaming performance, backup and synchronization efficiency, and RAID rebuild times.
 Insufficient throughput can lead to slower data transfer speeds, buffering issues, incomplete backups, and prolonged recovery processes, increasing the risk of potential data loss.

-Although NAS N4510U PRO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4510U PRO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view